Locally compact Hecke pairs

 \section{Introduction}

 Hecke \cs-algebras were introduced by Jean-Beno\^{\i}t Bost and Alain Connes in \cite{bc}, in order to study the class field theory of the field $\q$ of rational numbers by means of quantum statistical mechanics.
 Since then, many examples of Hecke pairs $\gh$ have appeared in the related literature.
 In these Hecke pairs either $H$ is a subgroup of a discrete group $G$ or $H$ is a compact open subgroup of a locally compact group $G$.
 In both cases the necessary and sufficient condition to define a regular representation and subsequently to associate a \cs-algebra to the pair $\gh$ is that $H$ should be commensurable with all its conjugates.
 In this setting the homogeneous space $\hg$ associated to the pair $\gh$ is always a discrete space, and so we refer to such pairs as discrete Hecke pairs.
 The discreteness of the homogeneous space $\hg$ facilitates many constructions and results.
 However, this setting misses many interesting pairs of locally compact groups and their subgroups which have been studied in other fields, for instance $(SL_2(\r), SO_2(\r))$ and $(SL_2(\r), SL_2(\z))$.
-We shall see that these pairs also admit \cs-algebraic representations similar to the Hecke \cs-algebras defined by Bost and Connes.
-On the other hand, even in the discrete case, it was observed in \cite{tzanev, klq} by Kroum Tzanev, S. Kaliszewski, Magnus B. Landstad, and John Quigg that the theory of locally compact groups provides us with a convenient and fruitful setting for studying discrete Hecke pairs and their associated Hecke \cs-algebras.
-Another motivation for studying locally compact Hecke pairs comes from our results in the present paper and in our next paper \cite{s4}, where we apply our generalized setting based on locally compact groups to study length functions on Hecke pairs and property (RD) for locally compact Hecke pairs.
+We shall see that these pairs also admit \cs-algebraic representations similar to the Hecke \cs-algebras previously defined in the literature.
+On the other hand, it was observed in \cite{tzanev, klq} that the theory of locally compact groups provides a convenient setting for studying discrete Hecke pairs and their associated Hecke \cs-algebras.
+Another motivation for studying locally compact Hecke pairs comes from our results in the present paper, and in our another paper \cite{s4} where we apply our generalized setting based on locally compact groups to study length functions on Hecke pairs and property (RD) for locally compact Hecke pairs.
 Therefore our main aim in this paper is to extend the definition of Hecke \cs-algebras for several classes of pairs $\gh$ of locally compact groups whose homogeneous spaces $\hg$ are not necessarily discrete.